Insulated and Non-sparking tools - A prerequisite for steel industry

 Bin, silos, tunnels, ESPs, manholes, etc. are examples of confined spaces where entry of persons & carrying out jobs requires special precautions.
 Toxic or flammable gases, oxygen displacement and engulfment are the principal hazards

-Electric Shock, Electrocution, Flashover
+Electric Shock, Electrocution, Flash over

 The above hazard is present across the entire steel plant and the guide covers